JCav23/Project2-RockPaperScissorsLizardSpock/README.md

 ![Colour Palette](./assets/readme-images/color-scheme.png)

 ### Fonts:
 The Monserrat font was chosen as a modern and attractive font.
+It is a sans-serif font that matches the scientific tone of the source material show, and also are more readable than serif fonts, improving the accessibility of the webpage.

 ### Images:
 The pictures and iframe were both chosen to relate back to the television show evoking an position emotional response from those who have watched the show.